wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 TruffleHog is open-source code.

 <a target="_blank" href="https://www.guardrails.io/">GuardRails.io</a> (<a target="_blank" href="https://twitter.com/guardrailsio">@guardrailsio</a>) on <a target="_blank" href="https://github.com/marketplace/guardrails">GitHub's Marketplace</a> uses proprietary code.
 It produces reports and provides login security, which are  important to keep knowledge of internal vulnerabilities isolated to only those who need to know.
 Its free plan scans only PRs and retains data for a day.
-It claims use of machine learning to automatically identifies the programming languages and frameworks for each file and the appropriate security tools. <a target="_blank" href="https://docs.guardrails.io/docs/en/introduction.html">Documentation</a>. <a target="_blank" href="https://www.youtube.com/watch?v=9UJ-t0jQ4mA&time=5m16s">VIDEO: "The Future of DevSecOps"</a> by CEO Stefan Streichsbier.
+It claims use of machine learning to automatically identifies the programming languages and frameworks for each file and the appropriate security tools.

+   * <a target="_blank" href="https://docs.guardrails.io/docs/en/introduction.html">Documentation</a>. <a target="_blank" href="https://www.youtube.com/watch?v=9UJ-t0jQ4mA&time=5m16s">VIDEO: "The Future of DevSecOps"</a> by CEO Stefan Streichsbier.

+   * Guardrail's <a target="_blank" href="https://docs.guardrails.io/docs/en/vulnerabilities/general/hard-coded-secrets">"Fixing Hard-Coded Secrets"</a>

 <hr />